Lion's share: Other related Eastern fables

-They seek an arbiter: he's leader then;

-Their wealth decays and the king's coffers gain.

 In that the tale deals with outside arbitration, however, it has certain points in common with another of Aesop's fables, The Lion, the Bear and the Fox, in which the first two beasts simultaneously attack a kid and then fight over their spoil.
 When they are both too exhausted to move, a fox steals their prey and leaves them to reflect, "How much better it would have been to have shared in a friendly spirit."